breathe-doc/breathe/README.rst

   - Fixes for Sphinx v4. #676
   - Fix paragraph in paragraph rendering. #678
   - Strip names before lookup in doxygenfunction. #679
+  - When rendering template params, insert name by parsing. #681

 - 2021-04-09 - Breathe v4.29.0